-Soft and fragrant, these are wonderful “as is” or with the cream cheese filling (see Variation below).
+Soft and fragrant, our Pumpkin Spice Cookies are wonderful “as is” or with the cream cheese filling (see variation below).
 Make them slightly smaller if you plan to fill them.

 This recipe comes courtesy of The Old Farmer’s Almanac Everyday Baking Cookbook.
 Click here to browse our Almanac cookbooks!

 Find more cookie recipes from our 12 Days of Cookies here!